 Hay Fever: Is Treatment Needed?
 UK Guide to Allergic Rhinitis

 Hay fever is an allergic reaction to airborne pollen that triggers inflammation of the nasal lining (rhinitis).
 Despite its name, it is not caused by hay and does not produce fever.
-It occurs when the immune system misidentifies harmless pollen particles as a threat, triggering the release of histamine and other inflammatory chemicals.
-This produces the characteristic symptoms of sneezing, runny or blocked nose, and itchy, watery eyes.
+It occurs when the immune system misidentifies harmless pollen particles as a threat, triggering the release of histamine and other inflammatory chemicals, which produce the characteristic symptoms of sneezing, runny or blocked nose, and itchy, watery eyes.

-Hay fever can be seasonal (triggered by specific pollen types during pollen season) or perennial (year-round, triggered by indoor allergens).
-Common indoor allergens include:
+Hay fever can be seasonal (triggered by specific pollen types during pollen season) or perennial (year-round, triggered by indoor allergens including house dust mites, pet dander, mould spores and cockroach particles).

 A 2015 study in the Journal of Clinical and Translational Allergy found that over 13 million UK adults are affected by hay fever — making it one of the most common chronic conditions in the country.